InQuest/ThreatIngestor/README.md

 ## Overview

-ThreatIngestor can be configured to watch Twitter, RSS feeds, or other sources, extract meaningful information such as C2 IPs and domains and YARA signatures, and send that information to another system for analysis.
+ThreatIngestor can be configured to watch Twitter, RSS feeds, or other sources, extract meaningful information such as C2 IPs/domains and YARA signatures, and send that information to another system for analysis.

 ## Installation